Mazchoo/ImageLabeller/README.md

 Introduction
 ------------

-A GUI made in Python that can label all images in a folder with different coloured labels.
+This is a GUI Tkinter program made in Python that can label all images in a folder with different coloured labels.
 The program supports bounding box labelling, polygon labelling and individual grid-cell labelling.

 **Python Image Labeller**

-* Uses callback events from Matplotlib to label images
+* Uses call back events from Matplotlib to label images
 * Labels can be saved in `.json` format.
 In the case of generic region labelling, labels can be saved as new images.
 * Supports multiple labels to be added to images with custom colours
 * Allows user to label all images stored in one particular folder